-Then kick yourself a couple years down the road, when you see that someone else created your physical product and is now making bank off of it 🙂
+Then kick yourself a couple of years down the road, when you see that someone else created your physical product and is now making bank off of it 🙂

 Over the years, I’ve personally experienced this a few different times, which I’ll share about in this post.

-But the good news, is that I have good friends who have (very) successfully manufactured products in China, and turned them into multi-million dollar brands – and are willing to talk about how to do it!
+But the good news is that I have good friends who have (very) successfully manufactured products in China, and turned them into multi-million dollar brands – and are willing to talk about how to do it!

-In this blog post we’re going to cover the exact steps you need to take to come up with an idea, validate it, find a factory to make it, and launch it to (hopefully) massive fanfare as you build your new brand.
+In this blog post, we’re going to cover the exact steps you need to take to come up with an idea, validate it, find a factory to make it, and launch it to (hopefully) massive fanfare as you build your new brand.

 If you’ve been sitting on an idea, and have something you’ve been wanting to make, then read on, as this will outline all of the best starting points for your new business.